sooyoung-cha/Structty/README.md

-# PDB Terminal
+# Structty

-**PDB Terminal** is a lightweight, terminal-based protein structure visualizer designed for fast and interactive comparison of protein structures.
+**Structty** is a lightweight, terminal-based protein structure visualizer designed for fast and interactive comparison of protein structures.
 It supports simultaneous visualization of two proteins, customizable chain selection, and even external transformation matrices (u, t) for alignment.
 It is built for extensibility and will support Foldseek integration in the near future.

 ## ✨ Features